JRCSTU/CO2MPAS-TA/README.rst

 found in `the Comitology Register
 <http://ec.europa.eu/transparency/regcomitology/index.cfm?do=search.documentdetail&dos_id=0&ds_id=45835&version=2>`_
-after its adoption by the *Climate Change Committee* which took place on June 23, 2016 and its 2nd vote for modifications, on April 27, 2017.
+after its adoption by the *Climate Change Committee* which took place on June 23, 2016, and its 2nd vote for modifications, in April 27, 2017.
 .. _end-intro:
 .. _start-install:

 Installation
 ============
-There are two installation procedures that can be followed:
+Two installation procedures can be followed:

 - `Official (for type approval)`_
 - `Ordinary (for developers and/or researchers)`_